BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/13_3_Empowering_Bitcoin_with_Scripts.md

 OP_CHECKSIG
 ```
-The key to these new HTLCs is the `secretHash`, which we've seen is what allows a transaction to span the network.
+The key to these new HTLCs is the `secretHash`, which we said is what allows a transaction to span the network.
 When the transaction has spanned from its originator to its intended recipient, the `secretCode` is revealed, which allows all the participants to create a `secretHash` and unlock the whole network of payments.

 After the `secretCode` has been revealed, the `IF` branch opens up: Alice can claim the funds 24 hours after the transaction is put on the Bitcoin network.